 When a stakeholder from Union de Vecinos asked the Metro representatives to include street vending into their considerations, some people in the crowd start shouting “No, no!” which Vilchis countered with “Si, si!”

 Joaquin Castellanos, a Boyle Heights resident, said he was against street vendors being involved in the vacant Metro lots.
 “We need restaurants, we need people who want to bring businesses to the community and taxes for the city.”

-The presentations had a dialogue translator for Spanish speakers, but as Reina Fukuda, East Los Angeles Community Corporation community organizer, pointed out speaker cards were only in english.
+The presentations had an interpreter for Spanish speakers, but as Reina Fukuda, East Los Angeles Community Corporation community organizer, pointed out, speaker cards were only in English.

 The sole idea with wide consensus from the audience was to place a pocket park at the vacant First Street and Lorena Avenue lot.
 But that isn’t happening either.

 “I agree that this area needs parks, no question, but that’s not what we (Metro) do,”said Roger S. Moliere, Metro’s chief of Real Property and Economic Development department, after the meeting.
 Also, Metro staff is already working on a proposal with developer A Community of Friends that would include affordable housing units.
 The land that Metro owns, Moliere said, needs to be used to improve transit quality, and a park wouldn’t fall in that category.